 How to Get to Petra Fortress: You need to take marshrutka towards Kobuleti which leaves from Batumi Catholic Church of Holy Spirit.
 The ride costs 1,50-2₾ and ask the driver to drop you off at the entrance.
 In order to go back to Batumi, stand at the highway and wait for the transport towards Batumi.

-Shekvetili is a small village and a sea resort of Guria region, located 47km from Batumi.
+Shekvetili is a small village and a sea resort of the Guria region, located 47km from Batumi.
 You can come here for the magnetic sand beach and visit the Musicians Park next to the Black Sea Arena.

 The park features statues of local and international artists scattered along the area.
-Here, you’ll see 23 statues of such international artists as The Beatles, Elvis Presley, Bob Marley, Elton Jone, and Whitney Huston to name just a few.
+Here, you’ll see 23 statues of such international artists like The Beatles, Elvis Presley, Bob Marley, Elton Jone, and Whitney Huston to name just a few.
 Once you go closer, you’ll hear their most famous and all-time favorite hits.
 It should be noted, that some of those statues look nothing like the original person, however, we had fun trying to identify an artist without looking at the plate or listening to their music.

 - Opening Hours: Always